Wajeeshani/Four-Node-Big-Data-Cluster-on-Ubuntu/README.md

 mv presto-cli-0.289-executable.jar /opt/prestodb/bin/presto
 chmod +x /opt/prestodb/bin/presto
 ```
-In PrestoDB you may have one manster node as the coordinator and all other nodes as worker nodes.
+In PrestoDB you may have one master node as the coordinator and all other nodes as worker nodes.

 Create the following configuration files in /opt/prestodb/etc/ path
 ```